 In virtual environments with several proxies, Veeam Backup & Replication dynamically distributes backup traffic among these proxies.
 A job can be explicitly mapped to a specific proxy.
 Alternatively, you can let Veeam Backup & Replication choose the most suitable proxy.
 In this case, Veeam Backup & Replication will check settings of available proxies and select the most appropriate one for the job.
 The proxy server to be used should have access to the source and target hosts as well as to the backup repository to which files will be written.

-The advanced deployment scenario can be a good choice for backing up and replicating offsite.
-You can deploy a backup proxy in the production site and another one in the DR site, closer to the backup repository.
+The advanced deployment scenario can be a good choice for backing up and replicating off-site.
+You can deploy a VMware backup proxy in the production site and another one in the disaster recovery (DR) site, closer to the backup repository.
 When a job is performed, backup proxies on both sides establish a stable connection, so this architecture also allows for efficient transport of data over a slow network connection or WAN.

 To regulate backup load, you can specify the maximum number of concurrent tasks per proxy and set up throttling rules to limit proxy bandwidth.
 The maximum number of concurrent tasks can also be specified for a backup repository in addition to the value of the combined data rate for it.